 A1: No, PDF's of both the proposal and cost form are sufficient.
 Separate electronic versions in PDF form of both the proposal and cost form will be accepted due to COVID-19 challenges with actual printing.
-PDF's can be e-mailed to imoren@smharbor.com prior to submission deadline or, if file is too large, an e-mail with link so the docs can be downloaded is fine.
+PDF's can be e-mailed to jmoren@smharbor.com prior to submission deadline or, if the file is too large, an e-mail with a link to download it is fine.
 I will immediately confirm receipt.
-If you do not receive a receipt confirmation please call me at (650)228-8683.
+If you do not receive a receipt confirmation, please call me at (650) 228-8683.